flamendless/RememberingHomeLua2p/README.md

 2. Then run `./build init` to setup the directories and copy the assets to the output directory.
 3. Then `./build run` to preprocess and run the game.

-When modifying files in the `res/`, you should update with `./build rebuild`
+When modifying files in the `res/` or in the `modules/` directory, you should update with `./build rebuild` before running again.

 For cleaning files and logs `./build clean && ./build clean_logs`